NomOrigine Background

 The name Dimitri is of Slavic origin.
 It is derived from the ancient Greek name "Dēmḗtrios" (Δημήτριος), which comes from the Greek goddess Demeter (Δήμητρα).
 Demeter was the goddess of agriculture, fertility, and the harvest in Greek mythology.
 The name Dimitri and its other variations, such as Dmitri and Dmitry, became popular in Russia and other Slavic countries due to the influence of the Orthodox Church, as Saint Demetrius of Thessaloniki is a widely venerated saint in the Eastern Orthodox tradition.

-Get the complete origin of the first name Dimitri and much more
+Unlock and discover the hidden secrets of the first name Dimitri

 • Full access for 7 days